fe-data/fe-tracking/docs/getting-started/installation.rst

 #.
 For initial translations we only accept a full translation of the whole file.
 Partial translations will be rejected.
 #.
 Once we have processed the pull request, the translation will be available for the App within 15 minutes if you re-install the App.
    If you don't re-install the App it may take up to 12 hours before the App is aware of the new language.
+#.
+There is only 1 moderator per language.